 How many hours of practical work do I need to qualify for the New Jersey Skin Care Specialist examination?

-Skin Care Specialist in New Jersey need a 600-hour course in skin care specialty to qualify for the exam and be eligible for immediate licensure.
+In New Jersey, you need a 600-hour course in skin care specialty to qualify for the exam and be eligible for immediate licensure.

-If you’ve completed 480 hours of schooling, then you are eligible to take the early examination.
-However, you won’t get your license until after you’ve completed the full number of hours required.
+If you’ve completed 480 hours of schooling, you can take the exam early, but you won’t receive your license until you’ve completed the full 600 hours.

 Can I take the New Jersey Skin Care Specialist examination before I’ve completed the required hours?